Two men charged with assaulting police after Manchester Airport incident

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Two men have been charged with assaulting police after a disturbance at Manchester Airport.
+Two men have been charged with assaulting police after a disturbance at Manchester Airport, but no officers will face charges.

-But no police officers will face charges over their role in the incident, the Crown Prosecution Service (CPS) said.

-Footage of fracas was shared online in July and prompted protests after it appeared to show a Greater Manchester Police officer assaulting a man as he lay on the floor.
+Footage of a fracas was shared online in July and prompted protests after it appeared to show a Greater Manchester Police (GMP) officer kicking and stamping on the head of a man as he lay on the floor.

 The altercation, in the airport’s Terminal Two, allegedly happened after an earlier confrontation between passengers on a Qatar Airways flight which arrived at 7.20pm on July 23.

-On Friday, the CPS said Mohammed Fahir Amaaz, 20, of Rochdale, had been charged with two offences of causing actual bodily harm, one charge of assaulting an emergency worker and one charge of common assault and Muhammed Amaad, 25, also from Rochdale, also is charged with causing actual bodily harm.
+On Friday, the Crown Prosecution Service (CPS) said Mohammed Fahir Amaaz, 20, of Rochdale, had been charged with two offences of causing actual bodily harm, one charge of assaulting an emergency worker and one charge of common assault, and Muhammed Amaad, 25, also from Rochdale, was charged with causing actual bodily harm.

 The men will appear at Liverpool Magistrates’ Court on January 16.